Free government phones or assistance with paying bills in Ohio.

 The discount will be provided on a monthly basis for home phone and/or cellular service.
 There may also be deposits waived as well as other bills or costs, such as installation.
+Or of course some low income families in Ohio can be given a free government phone, including from companies such as Safelink.
 If a households wants some features, such as call waiting or other features on their wireless phone, they will need to pay for those separately.

 Several requirements need to be met by applicants in order to receive a discount from Lifeline.
 Clients will need to meet the low income guidelines that are in place, that are based on roughly 150% of federal government levels.
-However there can also be assistance offered for those residents that receive some form of federal government or state of Ohio benefit.
+However there can also be financial assistance or free smart phones or tablets offered for those residents that receive some form of federal government or state of Ohio benefit.
 So there is more than one eligibility criteria in place that can be met.

 Families that receive, or have a member of the household that receives, Medicaid, SNAP Food stamps, SSI Disability Assistance, Section 8 housing vouchers, SSDI for the blind, or social security may also qualify for savings.
 In addition to that, many Ohio families that are able to enroll also receive low income energy bill help from HEAP or weatherization.